Multi-level Metric Learning for Few-shot Image Recognition

-As shown in Figure 2, our MML is mainly composed of three modules: a feature extractor $\mathcal{F}_{\theta}$, a multi-level metric-learning module, and a fusion layer $\mathcal{F}_{\omega }$.
+As shown in Figure 2, our MML is mainly composed of two modules: a feature extractor $\mathcal{F}_{\theta}$, a multi-level metric-learning module.
 All images are first fed into the $\mathcal{F}_{\theta}$ to get feature embeddings.
-Then, we represented them as pixel-level and part-level feature descriptors.
-Afterward, the multi-level metric-learning module calculates similarities on part-level, pixel-level, and distribution-level simultaneously.
-Finally, we adaptively fuse the part-level, pixel-level, and distribution-level similarities together by a fusion layer $\mathcal{F}_{\omega }$.
+Then, the multi-level metric-learning module calculates similarities on part-level, pixel-level, and distribution-level simultaneously.
+Finally, we fuse these three similarities together.
 All the modules can be trained jointly in an end-to-end manner.